 To work out the level of tax, the difference must be calculated between the value of the shares when they were initially purchased and the market value upon their transfer to one’s children.

-If this figure exceeds the annual CGT allowance (£12,300 for the 2020/21 and 2021/22 tax years) – either on its own or in combination with other CGT for the same year – then a tax rate of either 10% or 20% will need to be paid, depending on the level of Income Tax.
+If this figure exceeds the annual CGT allowance (£6,000 for 2023/24 tax year), either on its own or in combination with other CGT for the same year, a tax rate of either 10% or 20% will need to be paid, depending on the level of Income Tax.